Today (January 7, 2014): Review of Andaz Prinsengracht, Amsterdam’s trendiest boutique hotel.

 - Read my tips for preparing your trip in time.

 BEST TIME TO VISIT

 Amsterdam is best visited between April and May (spring) or September through November (autumn), right before or directly after the summertime high tourist season.
 You’ll contend with fewer tourists, you’ll enjoy somewhat mild temperatures (the city’s weather is notoriously finicky), and you’ll also experience Amsterdam as the locals do, at its laid-back best.

 HOW TO GET THERE

 Amsterdam can easily be reached by plane, train or car.
 For those coming by plane, the hotel is located a 20-minute cab ride from Amsterdam Airport Schiphol (AMS).
-Check the Wikipedia page of Amsterdam Airport Schiphol for the lasted updates on airlines that have direct flights to Amsterdam.
+Check the Wikipedia page of Amsterdam Airport Schiphol for airlines that offer direct flights to Amsterdam.